- First Name

 - About Me

-I am currently filing my dissertation in English at the University of California, Riverside, where I work on Victorian literature in relation to the history of science.
-I have a particular expertise in the way that Victorian Science and science fiction has been re-worked into film and television from the 1990s to present.
+I earned my Ph.D. in English from the University of California, Riverside, where I researched Victorian literature in relation to the history of science.
+I have special expertise in the way that Victorian Science and science fiction has been re-worked into film and television from the 1990s to present.

 I wrote my first thesis about Victorian monsters, with a specific emphasis on H.G.
 Wells’s The Island of Doctor Moreau, Edward Bulwer-Lytton’s The Coming Race, and others.
 I spent over a year working intimately with the diaries, letters, and first editions of work by Mary Shelley, so I have often been consulted about Frankenstein.